 That sounds simple enough, but where do you start?
-By collecting information from readers on sign-up forms.
+By collecting information from readers using sign-up forms.

-When subscribers sign up to your email list, you can ask them some additional questions beyond the typical email address or name.
+When subscribers sign up to your email list, you can ask them some additional questions beyond their email address or name.

 For instance, you could ask for their:

 Whatever information you ask for, keep it short and sweet, like this example:

 Next, use integrations to gather even more data.

 Integrations are perfect if you don’t have internal resources to collect information.
 You probably have a lot of data stored on third-party platforms (like your Shopify store) that you can use to personalize emails.

 Finally, you should create a subscriber preference center to find out what your readers want.